NVIDIA/NVFlare/docs/getting_started.rst

 .. note::

     In addition to the dependencies included when installing nvflare, many of our example applications have additional packages that must be installed.
-    Be on the lookout for provided requirement.txt files before running the examples.
+    Make sure to install from any requirement.txt files before running the examples.
+    See :github_nvflare_link:`nvflare/app_opt <nvflare/app_opt>` for modules and components with optional dependencies.

 .. _containerized_deployment: